chocola-mint/GGJ4_PleaseUninstall/README.md

 # GGJ4_PleaseUninstall
- Entry for Go Godot Jam 4
+ (Was supposed to be) Entry for Go Godot Jam 4